Rodeo action in The Natural State

 through professional rodeo.
 More than 500 contestants and professional

-athletes compete in seven Professional Rodeo Cowboys Association (PRCA)
+athletes enter to compete in a total of seven Professional Rodeo Cowboys Association (PRCA)

 and Women's Professional Rodeo Association (WPRA) sanctioned events —